Lillian Weber had no plans of retiring.

 Rachel O’Neill, founder and director of Little Dresses for Africa said, “She’s my hero.
 When someone like Lillian goes the extra mile, it shows.”

 Lillian’s daughters helped cut out the fabric, and Lillian took it the rest of the way.
 “She could thread a needle at 99; I can’t thread a needle and I’m not near that old,” said Linda Purcell, one of Weber’s daughters.
 “She made the dresses because it helped her stay busy and staying busy kept her out of a nursing home.”

 She had no intention of slowing down or retiring.

 Lillian’s pattern is super easy.
 Here are 3 more patterns that are similar in design.

 “If I’m still able to do it, I’ll continue all the way through because I know I’m making little girls happy.
 And that is very, very important to me.”

 What a better place this sad world would be if all of us who were able-bodied said ‘No’ to retiring to the TV set or some other inwardly-focused pastime and decided to re-tread to serve others.
 Oh, that our hands would be used to love a neighbor, near or far, as we would want to be loved ourselves.

-Lillian Weber is the kind of woman I want to be when I’m 99!
-Do you know of another senior who is making a difference?
+Lillian Weber was the kind of woman I want to be when I’m 99!

 “Our hearts of stone become hearts of flesh when we learn where the outcast weeps.” ~Brennan Manning, Abba’s Child: The Cry of the Heart for Intimate Belonging